Aims and Scope

 As a summary, topics relevant to the scope of the workshop include rapid continuous software engineering as described above and specifically the following:

-Please submit your abstract and paper using the EasyChair page for the workshop via EasyChair.
+You can submit your abstract and paper using EasyChair.